fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 This [page](/concepts) gives more details on different volume types, how to create them and update the configuration for the volumes

 * In order to ensure hyper-convergence, ensure you have Stork installed and running in the cluster.
-See the install instructions in the previous section
+See install instructions in the previous section

 #### Data Protection for Containers

 * Snapshots - Follow DR best practices and ensure volume snapshots are scheduled for instantaneous recovery in the case of app failures.
 * Portworx support 64 snapshots per volume.
 * Refer to this [document](/reference/cli/snapshots) for a brief overview on how to manage snapshots via `pxctl`.
-In Kubernetes, most snapshot functionality can be handled via kubernetes command line.
+In Kubernetes, most snapshot functionality can be handled via Kubernetes command line.
 * Periodic scheduled snapshots can be setup by defining the `snap_interval` in the Portworx StorageClass.
 An example is shown below.

       ```text